daybugging/stefanzweifel.io/src/projects/ua-analyzer/index.md

 Basically you can't do anything with them.
 But I always need numbers grouped by device type (mobile, desktop, tablet).

-I built a little [application](https://ua-analyzer.wnx.ch) which let's anyone upload raw user-agent strings and parse the data so it's more useful to me (and hopefully others).
+I've built a little [application](https://ua-analyzer.wnx.ch) which let's anyone upload raw user-agent strings and parse the data so it's more useful to me (and hopefully others).

 <figure>
     <img src="images/screenshot-of-report.png" alt="Report">